mam1101/fw-automated-ec2/README.md

 ```
 aws configure
 ```
 Enter the correct information provided from AWS.
 The AWS CLI requires an AccessKeyId, SecretAccessKey, and Region.

-Once entered, run a python package installation on the requirement.txt file using pip:
+Once aws has been configured, install the required python packages from the requirement.txt file using pip:

 ```
 pip install -r requirements.txt